Do You Have A Toxic Work Environment (And How Do You Fix It)?

 • Refer people to your documented workplace culture and values.

-• Call out behavior that is not okay – and explain why it’s not okay, and what you’ll do about it to prevent it from taking place in the future.
+• Call out behaviour that is not okay – and explain why it’s not okay, and what you’ll do about it to prevent it from taking place in the future.

-• Take a long, hard look at the incentives driving behavior.
+• Take a long, hard look at the incentives driving behaviour.
 Have serious discussions with senior management if these aren’t in alignment with corporate values.

 LOOKING FOR THE POSITIVE SIDE: